Lemnoideae: Taxonomy

 The duckweeds have long been a taxonomic mystery, and usually have been considered to be their own family, the Lemnaceae.
 They primarily reproduce asexually.
 Flowers, if present at all, are small.
 Roots are either very much reduced, or absent entirely.
 They were suspected of being related to the Araceae as long ago as 1876, but until the advent of molecular phylogeny, testing this hypothesis was difficult.

-Starting in 1995, studies began to confirm their placement in the Araceae and since then, most systematists consider them to be part of that family.
+Starting in 1995, studies began to confirm their placement in the Araceae and since then, most systematists have considered them to be part of that family, although in 2021, recognition again as a separate family was proposed.

 Their position within their family has been slightly less clear; however, several twenty-first century studies place them in the position shown below.
 Although they are in the same family as Pistia, another aquatic plant, they are not closely related.

 The genera of duckweeds are: Spirodela, Landoltia, Lemna, Wolffiella, and Wolffia.

 Duckweed genome sizes have a ten-fold range (150~1,500 MB), potentially representing diploids to octaploids.
 The ancestral genus of Spirodela has the smallest genome size (150 MB, similar to Arabidopsis thaliana), while the most derived genus, Wolffia, contains plants with the largest genome size (1,500 MB).
 DNA sequencing has shown that Wolffiella and Wolffia are more closely related than the others.
 Spirodela is at the basal position of the taxon, followed by Lemna, Wolffiella, and Wolffia, which is the most derived.

 To identify different duckweed genomes, a DNA-based molecular identification system was developed based on seven plastid-markers proposed by the Consortium for the Barcode of Life.
 The atpF-atpH non-coding spacer was chosen as a universal DNA barcoding marker for species-level identification of duckweeds.